nidhish-nayak/nidhish-blog/src/pages/posts/post-1.md

 ---
+layout: "../../layouts/MarkdownPost.astro"
-title: "My First Blog Post"
+title: "First Blog Post"
 pubDate: 2022-07-01
-description: "This is the first post of my new Astro blog."
+description: "This is the first post of my new Astro blog"
-author: "Astro Learner"
+author: "Nidhish"
 image:
   url: "https://docs.astro.build/assets/full-logo-light.png"
   alt: "The full Astro logo."
 tags: ["astro", "blogging", "learning in public"]
 ---

-# My First Blog Post

-Published on: 2022-07-01
+Welcome to my _new blog_ about learning Astro!
+Here, I will share my learning journey as I build a new website.

+## What I've accomplished

 ```
 const myPost = "This is post 1";
 console.log(myPost);
 ```

-Welcome to my _new blog_ about learning Astro!
-Here, I will share my learning journey as I build a new website.

-## What I've accomplished

 1. **Installing Astro**: First, I created a new Astro project and set up my online accounts.